someaka/feedsea/README.md

-Fadd sea and the sky
+Feed sea and the sky